1987 Indianapolis 500: Bump day qualifying – Sunday May 17

 The final day of qualifying was held on May 17.
 At the start of the day, three positions in the starting field were vacant.
 Steve Chassey was the first driver to attempt to qualify, but waved off after only one lap of 195 mi/h.
 Chassey's car, a small single-car team, was entered by Lydia Laughrey, a rare female car owner.

 Pancho Carter withdrew his qualified car, and re-qualified faster in a backup.
 Phil Krueger was the third car out on the track, and his first lap would have been fast enough to ultimately make the field.
 On his second lap, however, he dipped low in turn one, hit the outside wall, then spun and hit the wall again.
 It was the 24th crash of the month.
 After the crash, the track stayed mostly quiet until 4:45 p.m.

 Steve Chassey made his second attempt to qualify, but again waved off following three, slow, inconsistent laps.
 Rocky Moran was next, and despite only a 199 mi/h average, he completed his run.
 Dominic Dobson and Davy Jones (driving for Foyt Racing) then filled the field to 33 cars.
 Jones in the process, became the fastest rookie qualifier in the field.

-With 49 minutes to go before the 6:00 p.m. gun, George Snider took another Foyt back up car and bumped Rocky Moran.
+With 49 minutes to go before the 6 o'clock gun, George Snider took another Foyt back-up car and bumped out Rocky Moran.
 It was the fourth Foyt entry to qualify for the field.
 The move put rookie Dominic Dobson (201.240 mph) on the bubble.
-Dobson survived attempts by Ed Pimm and Rick Miaskiewicz, and by 5:30 p.m., still clung to the starting field.
+Dobson survived attempts by Ed Pimm and Rick Miaskiewicz, and at 5:30 p.m., still clung to the starting field.

 Steve Chassey made his third and final allotted attempt.
 At 202.488 mi/h, he bumped his way into the field by just over 1 mph.
-Sammy Swindell (201.840 mph) then found himself on the bubble.
-Ed Pimm, after days of frustration, handling problems, and with the oil light flashing during his run, bumped Swindell out.
+Dobson was out, and Sammy Swindell (201.840 mph) was now on the bubble.
+Ed Pimm, after days of frustration, handling problems, and with the oil light flashing during his run, managed to bump Swindell out.
 That move dropped Chassey down to the bubble spot.
 Over the final twenty minutes, Chassey held on, and the field was set.